 How It Works:

-See the diagrams/schematics/figures for read rope here.
+See the diagram/schematic/figure for read rope circuit and the sample results.